greg-raven/Uncommon-Sense/_posts/2020-04-16-the-pretense-of-caring.md

 tag: 'Edmund Burke'
 ---

-The great inlet by which a color for oppression has entered into the world is by one man’s pretending to determine concerning the happiness of another.
+The great inlet by which a color for oppression has entered into the world is by one man's pretending to determine concerning the happiness of another.